beinteractive/Uween/README.md

 Simply copy a `Uween` directory to your Unity project.
 `Uween - Example` directory is not needed.

+If you don't use uGUI (requires Unity >= 4.6), delete the following files:

+ - `Uween/Scripts/TweenA.cs`

 ## Examples

 Open a `Uween - Example/Scenes/Example.unity` scene.